 - We will develop and refine observational drawing skills to depict a variety of subject matter.

 - We will create increasingly complex original works of art reflecting personal choices and increased technical skill, selecting specific media and processes to express moods, feelings, themes, or ideas.

-- We will experience opportunities to apply the constructs of Art Criticism and critique to works of art, including their own
+- We will experience opportunities to begin understanding the constructs of art criticism.

 - We will be introduced to careers in and related to visual art.

 - We will generate portfolios as assessment tools and artistic presentation.